Ordisoftware/Hebrew-Letters/README.md

 #### In progress - Version 6.12

 - Code refactoring
+- Disable IPC intercom for non-admin users.
+- Improve setup to allow installation by non-admin users.
 - Update web links with more resources on hieroglyphs.
-- Improve setup to allow installation by non-admin users.
 - Add Hebrew font version available on Fonts2u (can be manually installed).

 #### 2022.02.22 - Version 6.11